serg-the-engineer/postureassistant/README.md

 *   Download the `PostureAssistant.dmg` file.
 *   Open the `.dmg` file and drag the `PostureAssistant` icon into your `Applications` folder.
 *   On the first launch, you may need to allow the application from an unidentified developer in `System Settings` -> `Privacy & Security`.
+*   After selection camera and staring OS will ask you to allow access to the camera.

 ---